This recipe shows you how to make Swiss Meringue. It creates a glossy meringue perfect for piping, decorating cakes, cupcakes and pies.

 Instructions

-• Take a heatproof bowl and sit it on top of the pot of simmering water.
-If the bottom of the bowl does not touch the water you are ready.
+Take a heatproof bowl and sit it on top of the pot of simmering water.
+Make sure the bottom of the bowl is not touching the water.

-• Add the kahu hēki (egg whites), huka one (caster sugar) and kirīmi tāta (cream of tartar) in to the bowl.
-Continuously whisk the mixtureas it warms in the bowl.
+Add the kahu hēki (egg whites), huka one (caster sugar) and kirīmi tāta (cream of tartar) in to the bowl.
+Continuously whisk the mixture as it warms in the bowl from the steam.

-• Enjoy straight from the bowl with some fresh berries (not everyones cup of tea but I am down) or use it to decorate something that you have baked.
+Enjoy it straight from the bowl with some fresh berries (not everyone's cup of tea but I am down) or use it to decorate.